madebyraygun/trending-posts/README.md

 ## Installation

 This plugin is not on packagist, so you'll need to create a local Composer repository to install.
-From [https://nystudio107.com/blog/so-you-wanna-make-a-craft-3-plugin](Andrew Welch's guide to Craft 3 plugins):
+From [Andrew Welch's guide to Craft 3 plugins](https://nystudio107.com/blog/so-you-wanna-make-a-craft-3-plugin):

 1. Download the plugin locally to a directory relative to your Craft installation.